Adam Campbell (Australian footballer): Post AFL career

 Campbell joined WAFL club Subiaco for season 2010.
 He then moved to Sydney to play NEAFL with Sydney University from 2011 to 2014.

 Campbell returned to Victoria in 2015 where he signed with St. Bernards Old Collegians in the VAFA.

 He then became an assistant with VFL side Coburg for season 2016.

+Campbell has served as a councillor for the Shire of Southern Grampians since 2024, having been elected at the 2024 Victorian local elections.